r134x7/diamond_backslash/README.md

 --- | --- | ---
 0.06% | 0.09% | 0.08% | 0.28% | 0.18% | 0.04% | 0.12% | 0.14%

-From this you can see that the worst fingers for same finger bigram frequency are the Left Index finger, then Right pinky, then the Right Index finger.
-This is expected since all three of these fingers have access to two columns and thus they each press up to six keys with the same finger.
+From this you can see that the worst fingers for same finger bigram frequency on the diamond\ layout are the Left Index finger, then the Right Index finger, then the Right pinky.
+This is expected since all three of these fingers have access to two columns and thus, they each press up to six keys with the same finger.

 It was intentional for me to have the most same finger bigrams to occur on the index fingers, I tried as much as I could to reduce same finger bigrams on the right pinky finger which is resting on the home row with the N key surrounded by lesser pressed keys for the right pinky finger.